-Outsourced business accountants often charge between $100-$300 per hour.
+Outsourced small business accountants often charge between $100-$300 per hour.
 The cost may seem high, but great accountants can be worth every penny.
 The time they spend on your business's financials is time you can use for equally important tasks.
 These include developing your strategy, working with your clients, or handling the day-to-day operations.

 Depending on your business’s needs, you might work with your small business accountant for a few hours each month or the equivalent of several working days.
 With whichever option you choose, an accounting service can be a much more affordable than bringing a full-time, experienced accountant on staff.

 There are ways to lower your accounting spend without sacrificing the quality of service you receive.
 For instance, you could contract with a bookkeeper (whose rates tend to be much lower than an accountant's) for certain financial tasks.
 Or, you might choose to retain some of the accounting work for yourself and work with a fractional chief financial officer (CFO) who can help you with forecasting, financial risk mitigation, and strategic accounting issues.

 |Wondering if you really need to hire a small business accountant?
 If you don’t have a background in accounting, can't devote the time to learning accounting standards and practices, or can't keep up with changes to regulations and tax policy, it's a smart move to hire a pro who can help you with your everyday accounting tasks.|

 Referrals are a great way to find small business accountants, but you may already know of an accountant by reputation alone.
 If so, reach out and learn more about the services they offer.

 Need some help finding an accountant?
 Check out some of our favorite firms:

 Many business owners also love these bookkeeping services: